 Areas of focus: stress, anxiety, mood disorders

 Mark has been in practice in the Mount Washington Valley since 1996, working at Carroll County Mental Health (where he also served as Clinical Director) and in private practice, before co-founding Mount Washington Valley Psychological Services in 2003.
 He holds a BA from Rutgers (NJ) University, an MA from New York University, and an MSC from the University of Southern Maine.
-In addition to his clinical practice, Mark has been engaged as an adjunct professor and field instructor for Plymouth State University, Antioch New England College, and Boston College.
+In addition to his clinical practice, Mark has been engaged as an adjunct professor and field instructor for Plymouth State University and Antioch New England College.
 Mark works with adults, children ages seven and older, and families, with a primary focus on the treatment of stress, anxiety, depression and other mood disorders.
 He is licensed to practice in both New Hampshire and Maine, and also holds certification as a National Certified Counselor.

 Areas of focus: psychological testing, disability evaluation